JairFrancesco/search-sort-and-pagination-angularjs/README.md

 # search-sort-and-pagination-angularjs
+VERY GOOD TUTORIAL: IMPLEMENTED AND TESTED FOR ME

 Implement searching in angularjs, sorting in angularjs and pagination in angularjs in the easiest way possible.

 Download --> Click on Download as zip, on your right to download the code.